A728 road

 The A728 is a route number in Glasgow, Scotland applied to two connected roads.

 The eastern branch, known as the Glasgow East End Regeneration Route runs from Polmadie to the Forge Shopping Centre in Camlachie in the east of the city.
 The first phase was opened in 2011 with the second phase opened in mid-2012; these two phases are officially known as the A728 Clyde Gateway.
 An extension to junction 13 of the M8, which is also the terminus of the M80, was planned as well, for construction in 2018.
 After delay, it was scrapped in 2021 due to climate concerns.

 The western branch of the route runs from the Albert Bridge near the city centre, where it meets the A8 and A74, and converges with the other branch near Toryglen Park in Polmadie.
-Both branches continue along the same road south towards King's Park.\ in the south of the city.
+Both branches continue along the same road south towards King's Park.